 Empirical anti-toxoplasmosis treatment is accepted practice for immunocompromised patients with multiple ring-enhancing brain lesions; patients usually improve within 7-10 days.

-- Pyrimethamine, sulfadiazine and folinic acid where fetal infection is documented or suspected (eg, positive amniotic fluid PCR) with monitoring for haemotoxicity.
+- Pyrimethamine with sulfadiazine and folinic acid is an option when fetal infection is documented or suspected (eg, positive amniotic fluid PCR) with monitoring for haemotoxicity.
 Pyrimethamine should be avoided in the first trimester, as it is teratogenic.